 Imagine walking into a restaurant so hungry that you can barely stand and impatiently ordering a cheeseburger.
 However, instead of eating it as soon as it comes out of the kitchen, you just sit there staring at it thinking about the ingredients and speculating what the chef did to make it.

 Sound weird?
-Well this is exactly what you’re doing when you try to learn a solo from a piece of paper.
+Well this is exactly what you’re doing when you try to learn a solo from a piece of paper without listening to it.

 Want to satisfy your musical hunger?
 Then stop looking at the notes on a page and thinking about scales and music theory.
 You need to grab that solo with your bare hands and take a big bite.
 Chew it for awhile and figure out each of the different textures and flavors in there and then absorb every drop of those musical nutrients.